 The message may also include the information about the NPN served by the NF Service Consumer.

-Note: The NPN information can be the location information of the NF profile that is defined in clause 6.3.1.2 of 3GPP TS 23.501 [9].
+NOTE: The NPN information can be the location information of the NF profile that is defined in clause 6.3.1.2 of 3GPP TS 23.501 [9].
 The location information can indicate the location (e.g., the data centre of a specific company) of the NF instance.